Now Accepting New Patients ยท Same-Week Appointments

 Symptoms

-• Aching or sharp pain in the shoulder, especially overhead activities
+• Aching or sharp pain in the shoulder, especially with overhead activities

-• Pain and weakness with lifting, pushing, or pulling
+• Pain and weakness lifting objects, reaching behind the back, or pushing and pulling

-• Clicking, catching, or grinding with shoulder movement
+• Clicking, catching, or grinding (crepitus) with shoulder movement

-• Stiffness and reduced range of motion (frozen shoulder pattern)
+• Stiffness and dramatically reduced range of motion (frozen shoulder pattern)

-• Pain radiating from shoulder to upper arm
+• Pain radiating from the shoulder into the upper arm

 Frequently Asked Questions